 Suppose that $(2)$ does not hold so that ${\rm dim}(\Linf(G_1))+{\rm dim}(\Linf(G_2))\geq 5$.
 It follows from \cite[Theorem 4.1]{Ue10} that there exists a central projection $z$ in ${\rm L}^\infty(G_1*G_2)=({\rm L}^\infty(G_1),h_1)*({\rm L}^\infty(G_2),h_2)$ such that $z\Linf(G_1*G_2)$ is either a full factor of type ${\rm II}_1$ or a full factor of type ${\rm III}_\lambda$, $\lambda\neq 0$, with $T$-invariant given by $\{t\in\R\,:\,\sigma_t^{h_1}=\sigma_t^{h_2}\}$ and $(1-z)\Linf(G_1*G_2)$ is a direct sum of matrix algebras.
 Hence, $z\Linf(G_1*G_2)$ is non-amenable (since it is full and not of type ${\rm I}$) so $\Linf(G_1*G_2)$ is non-amenable either and it shows $(4)\Rightarrow(2)$.
 Moreover, we know from \cite{Wa95} that the set $\Irr(G_1*G_2)$ is infinite hence, by Lemma \ref{LemmaInfinite}, $\Linf(G_1*G_2)$ is diffuse so $z=1$.
 Both the primeness and absence of Cartan follow now from \cite[Corollary 4.3]{Ue10}.
 Finally, the $Sd$ and $\tau$ invariants are computed in \cite[Corollary 2.3]{Ue11} and \cite[Theorem 3.2]{Ue11} respectively (recall that our von Neumann algebras are supposed to have separable preduals and that the Haar states on CQG are all almost periodic).\end{proof}

-\begin{remark}It is known that, for $G$ a CQG of Kac type, the co-amenability of $G$ is equivalent to the amenability of $\Linf(G)$ \cite{To06}.
-However, the equivalence of general CQG is open.
-Proposition \ref{Prop-Freeprod} shows that in the class of CQG which are nontrivial free products the equivalence between co-amenability and amenability of the von Neumann algebra is true.\end{remark}
+\begin{remark}It is known that, for $G$ a CQG of Kac type, the co-amenability of $G$ is equivalent to the injectivity of the von Neumann algebra $\Linf(G)$ (see Corollary 3.17 in \cite{To06} and the discussion after its proof).
+However, the equivalence for general CQG is open.
+Proposition \ref{Prop-Freeprod} shows that in the class of CQG which are nontrivial free products the equivalence between co-amenability and injectivity of the von Neumann algebra is true.\end{remark}